MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-custom-cds-integration.md

 |OnAfterModifyRecord|Occurs after an existing destination record is modified, and can be used to perform post-modify operations such as updating related data.|
 |OnTransferFieldData|Occurs before an existing destination field value is transferred to a source field, and can be used to perform specific transformations of data when the data types of the source and the destination field are different but can be mapped.|

-For more information about how to subscribe to events, see [Subscribing to Events](Subscribing-to-Events.md).
+For more information about how to subscribe to events, see [Subscribing to Events](Subscribing-to-Events.md). <!-- check this -->

 ## Create a table extension for an integration table in [!INCLUDE[prodshort](../includes/prodshort.md)]